claudioguion/thoughtful_demo/README.md

 At the top of the file, the configurations are declared as global constants (for maintainability).

 I also included a TEST config (currently set to True), because I wanted to showcase the functionality of the feature using the doctest module.
-The config can be set to FALSE in order turn off the testmods.
+The config can be set to FALSE in order turn off the testmods for manual testing.